SyMerge: From Non-Interference to

 We hypothesize that a model's cross-task performance closely relates to its merging performance.
 In a preliminary study on 20 vision tasks with ViT-B/32, we observe a strong positive correlation (r = 0.863, p < 0.001) between average cross-task performance and average merge performance.

-Concretely, given a model pair (A, B), we evaluate: (1) cross-task performance by attaching A's encoder to B's classifier and evaluating on B's task, and (2) merging performance by weight-averaging the two encoders and evaluating the merged encoder on B's task.
+Concretely, given a model pair (A, B), we evaluate cross-task performance by attaching A's encoder to B's classifier and merge quality by evaluating the merged encoder on B's task.
+The strong correlation suggests that better functional alignment is a reliable signal for better merging.

 Correlation between cross-task and merging performance

-We compare a baseline that pairs each task’s original classifier with its native encoder against a variant that replaces the classifier with one adapted on a fixed merged encoder and evaluates it alongside another task’s encoder.
-This two-step protocol provides a direct measure of functional alignment across tasks.
+Our pilot study compares a baseline that pairs each task's original classifier with its native encoder against a variant that retrains the classifier on a fixed merged encoder and then evaluates it with another task's encoder.

 Pilot study illustrating functional alignment protocol